Elizabeth Hurley Trades Her Bikini For Underwear And Flashes Them While Jumping On A Trampoline

 “Looks like she has the best fun and care free life.
 So awesome.”

-Elizabeth Hurley’s fans always want to know what her secret is to staying so fit, trim, and firm in her fifties, and she’s listed hiking and yoga as a few of the exercises that she does to fight flab and defy gravity.
+Elizabeth Hurley’s fans always want to know what her secret is to staying so fit, trim, and firm in her 50s, and she’s listed hiking and yoga as a few of the exercises that she does to fight flab and defy gravity.
 However, perhaps her trampoline video just revealed another activity that keeps the energetic actress looking and feeling like a woman half her age.